zuozhenggh/learning-library/developer-library/converged-db-with-oas/data-visualizations/data-visualizations.md

 ## Step 2: Merge data sets  using Data Flow ##
    **Data Flow :** Data flows enable you to organize and integrate your data to produce a curated data set that your users can analyze.
    To build a data flow, you add steps.
 Each step performs a specific function, for example, add data, join tables, merge columns, transform data, save your data.
 Use the data flow editor to add and configure your steps.
 Each step is validated when you add or change it.
-When you've configured your data flow, you execute it to produce a data set.
+When you"ve configured your data flow, you execute it to produce a data set.

-Let's create a dataflow to merge all the different types of datasets created in Step1.
+Let"s create a dataflow to merge all the different types of datasets created in Step1.

 1. On the home screen, select "Create" and click on "Data Flow".
     ![](./images/oascdb1.2.png " ")

-2. Click on “+” and then “Add Data".
+2. Click on "+" and then "Add Data".
     ![](./images/oascdb1.3.png " ")

 3. select **FINANCIALS\_JSON\_UK\_VIEW** data set And click on "Add".